Fiserv/Commerce-Hub/docs/Resources/Guides/Directed-Routing.md

 # Directed Routing

-Directed Routing allows merchants to send transactions to a specific processor or network to optimize approval rates and reduce fees.
+Directed Routing allows merchants to send transactions to a specific processor or network based on cost, approval rates, liability shift and ticket size.

 ## Request Variables